Meenakshi2604/illusion/README.md

 ## How to use

 Home-page acts as the common page from which the user directs the control to any other tab.
-The home-page takes the user to four different tabs namely: Help me see, Help me speak, Help me hear and Settings.
+The home-page takes the user to four different tabs namely: See, Listen, Speak and Settings.

-Help me see tab helps in detecting objects at a particular distance and warn the user about it.
+See tab helps in detecting objects at a particular distance and warn the user about it.
 This feature mainly helps the blind users.
 It allows them to detect objects within a certain parameter.
 There is also a voice assistant feature that is kept ON by default when the user opens the application for the first time.
 It works on the basis of a few commands to navigate between the tabs.

+Listen tab is used to convert English speech to text.
+The conversion works for English language and thus English words or sounds are converted to text.

-Help me speak tab is used for text to speech conversion.
+Speak tab is used for text to speech conversion.
 The English language is used for conversation.
 This feature mainly targets to help the mute population.

-Help me hear tab is used to convert English speech to text.
-The conversion works for English language and thus English words or sounds are converted to text.

 ## Requirements